bhoomika-jp/Image_Classification_Hugging_Face/README.md

 # Image Classification Hugging Face
 This is an image classification tutorial I followed on Data Camp to learn how to use vision transformers and other computer vision tools for image classification tasks.
+Here's what I learned: